avanwouwe/citadel-browser-agent/README.md

 The interaction analysis is based both on navigation events and on clicks, ensuring that it also works for Single Page Applications.

-These usage reports can be aggregated in your SIEM / EDR and used to detect unexpected applications.
+These usage reports can be aggregated in your SIEM / EDR and used to detect unexpected applications or unused licences.

 ## Privacy respecting
 Citadel hashes the URL for events that do not indicate immediate threats, and are only logged for digital forensics.
 The different parts (hostname, path, query, etc) of the URL are hashed separately so that it remains possible to perform analysis after an incident.